ketman-org/ketman-org.github.io/content/dprk-it-workers-risks.md

 ## Postscriptum

 I mostly referred to Web3 examples, that's where we operate right now and where we have the biggest successes.
-But we consistently find companies and projects outside of the Web3 being affected.
+But we consistently find companies and projects outside of the Web3 being affected (see, [Mandiant write up that's more focused on DPRK IT Workers in the regular software world](https://cloud.google.com/blog/topics/threat-intelligence/mitigating-dprk-it-worker-threat)).
 Those are somewhat even more clueless, not used as much to operating in a high-risk spaces.

 Additionally, it's just the tip of the iceberg.
 A loose collection of thoughts on experiences from the last month where we landed in our first "war room" meetings related to the DPRK IT worker problem.
 I was recently asked, "How do you spot them?"—it's 50% data analysis/mining and 50% vibes at this point.
 I want to push the ratio more toward automation, although I already know it won't be possible to automate in 100%.
 So, don't expect this turning into a bullshit fix-it-all SaaS solution anytime soon and beware of people making such claim.
 It requires more granular approach and participation all the way from the bottom of the software world - security engineers, engineers, communities, projects and even government.
 We will continue to be the pain in the ass for *the DPRK boys* though.